 An ISA is a tax efficient way to save and stands for Individual Savings Account.
 An ISA lets you pay little or no tax on the interest your savings and investments make.

-- Stocks and shares ISAs, which are classed as tax efficient.
+- Stocks & shares ISAs – these are investments that are classed as tax efficient

 Paying money into an ISA:

 Paying into an ISA is called subscribing.
 You can subscribe to one of each type of ISAs each tax year, providing between them you do not subscribe more than your annual ISA allowance.
 For the 2017/2018 tax year that runs from the 6th April 2017 to 5th April 2018 your annual allowance is £20,000.

 Help to Buy: ISA is a type of cash ISA and we allow you to pay into both a NatWest regular cash ISA and a NatWest Help to Buy: ISA during the same tax year, providing between the two you do not exceed your overall annual ISA allowance.
 You can pay into both, as we count them as one overall cash ISA subscription.

 Help to Buy: ISA allows a monthly maximum subscription of £1,200 in the first month and then £200 per month thereafter.
 Any amount paid into a Help to Buy: ISA counts towards your overall annual ISA allowance.

 ISAs are a good idea whatever your savings goal.
 With certain types of cash ISAs, you have instant access to your money, making it a flexible way to plan your finances.

 Having an ISA is also a great way to save tax efficiently as an additional part of your long term financial planning.
 Stocks and shares ISAs are intended as a medium to long-term investment which means they should be held for at least 5 years.